 During Stick to the Post-Surgery Diet

-recovery from gastric bypass surgery, you will be on a very restrictive diet.
+Recovery from gastric bypass surgery, you will be on a very restrictive diet.
 It will be all clear thin liquids at first, then thicker liquids, then pureed foods before finally graduating back to solid food.
 And you don’t get there in a matter for days.
 After weight loss surgery in Tijuana, Mexico, it can take over a month before you feel like you are eating somewhat normally again.

 But this cannot be rushed.
 Going back to solid foods too soon can tear your new stomach, not just compromising your results but risking your life.
 You may feel impatient but stick with it.
 You should also avoid overeating after gastric bypass surgery.

 Recovery after gastric bypass surgery does require that you take things easy, but you do need to get up a walk a little every hour during the day.
 Gentle movement promotes healing and will have you back to regular life faster than if you merely laid in bed.
 Ask your doctor about how many minutes of walking you should aim for at a time.